awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-java.md

    unzip TryDax.zip
    ```

-1. Compile the code as follows\.
+1. Navigate to the Java code directory and compile the code as follows\.

    ```
+   cd TryDax/java/
    javac TryDax*.java
    ```